-Forward Kentucky is built on the work of many people, and among the most important are our contributing writers.
-We value their insights, their varied experiences, and their willingness to share their expertise and their writing with others.
-The best way you can thank them is to read their stories and engage them in the comment sections — but a nice Thank You sent to Webmaster@ForwardKY.com will work too!
+Forward Kentucky is built on the work of many people, and among the most important are our contributors.
+We value their insights, their varied experiences, and their willingness to share their expertise and their creative work with others.
+The best way you can thank them is to consume their work and engage them with your comments – but a nice Thank You sent to Webmaster@ForwardKY.com will work too!
 (And a special thank you to Mac Brown Media for all the professional portraits!)

 Aaron Smith has been drawing for as long as he could hold a pencil.
 He grew up in Eastern Kentucky before attending the University of Kentucky, where dozens of his editorial cartoons were published by the Kentucky Kernal, UK’s award-winning student run newspaper.
 His interests include social justice, bourbon and Saturday mornings, sometimes all at once.
 He currently lives in Louisville with his wife and two ferocious house cats.

 Ariana Velasquez is an Appalachian activist, writer, and musician originally from Pikeville, Kentucky.
 She is currently a senior Political Science student at The University of Louisville.

 Berry Craig of Arlington, Ky., is a professor emeritus of history at West Kentucky Community College in Paducah and an author of seven books and co-author of two more, all on Kentucky history.
 His latest book is Kentuckians and Pearl Harbor: Stories from the Day of Infamy, published last fall by South Limestone Books, an imprint of the University Press of Kentucky.